civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 251.17

-The `Statutory Instruments Act` does not apply in respect of payment orders, notices of unfounded complaint, **notices of voluntary compliance or** orders **to debtors**.
+The `Statutory Instruments Act` does not apply in respect of payment orders, notices of unfounded complaint, notices of voluntary compliance or orders to debtors.

 ### Section 372